Theme: Building Bridges, Creating Change

 Men of Color Conference

-To support the mission of NCCMC, ASU Mid-South will be hosting its Fifth Annual Men of Color Conference on April 17th.
+To support the mission of CCA/PBCC, ASU Mid-South will be hosting its Fourth Annual Men of Color Conference on April 15th.
 This conference provides opportunities for dialogue and professional development in support of collective sense-making, organizational learning, and change.

 For more info contact: